hybridsjs/hybrids/docs/component-model/localization.md

 #### Async Sources

 The `localize` function does not support async sources out of the box.
-However, if your application setup requires fetching translation messages, you can create the components structure, which will delay the translation until the data is fetched.
+However, if your application setup requires fetching translation messages, you can create a component structure that delays the translation until the data is fetched.

-The `localize.languages` property keeps the current list of the preferred languages, which can be used to fetch proper translation messages.
+The `localize.languages` property holds the current list of preferred languages, which can be used to fetch the proper translation messages.

 ```javascript
 import { define, html, localize } from "hybrids";